 Building on the concepts, skills, and experiences of THEA 303: Directing I, this course provides laboratory work in selecting, casting, blocking, and directing plays culminating in the direction of a one-act play which will receive two (2) public performances.
-Focus is given to the further development of script analysis for direction as well as to organizational methods, time management/scheduling practices, rehearsal coaching strategies, discovering the director's voice, and artistic collaboration/ group leadership skills.
-This course has been identified as a Writing Proficiency course and so requires satisfactory completion (C- or better) of Writing 101.
+Focus is given to the further development of script analysis for direction as well as to organizational methods, time management/scheduling practices, rehearsal coaching strategies, discovering the director's voice, and artistic collaboration/group leadership skills.

-This course has been identified as a Writing Proficiency course and so requires satisfactory completion (C- or better) of Writing 101.
+This course has been identified as a Writing Proficiency course and so requires satisfactory completion (C- or better) of Writing 110.